The DevSecOps market size will grow to USD 5.9 billion by 2023, at a CAGR of 31.2%. – Market Research Report

 - Use Security Dashboards: 63% of businesses do not have an effective way to track threats, and security dashboards can be of help here.
 Dashboards provide insights from the available data, making it easier to discover attempts to breach the security.
 With the help of dashboards, it becomes simpler to set up real-time automatic alerts and responses when there is an imminent threat.

-- Regular Security Training: Every developer tries to make the software feature-rich while missing the security implications of the code that make the product extremely vulnerable.
+- Regular Security Training: Every developer tries to make the software feature-rich while missing the code’s security implications that make the product extremely vulnerable.
 To ingrain the culture of a security-first approach in product development, it’s crucial to empower the developers with security training regularly.

 In today’s rapidly dynamic environment, traditional security practices simply do not work.
 The nature of advanced security attacks observed in the recent past necessitates the requirement of an integrated and holistic solution for a secure product.
 And DevSecOps is the answer.